treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

 ## Setup

-### Credentials

-Standalone GC supports S3 and S3-compatible storage backends and relies on AWS credentials for authentication.

-Currently, `lakefs-sgc` does not allow you to explicitly set AWS credentials within the tool itself.
-Instead, it reads credentials from the hosting machine’s environment.
-This means you must ensure the machine is properly configured with AWS credentials beforehand.

-To set up credentials, follow AWS guidelines, such as those outlined in [this guide](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html).

 ### Permissions

 To run `lakefs-sgc`, you need both AWS (or S3-compatible) storage and lakeFS user permissions as outlined below: